On the Relationship Between Adversarial Robustness and Decision Region in Deep Neural Networks: Introduction

 \section{Introduction}

-With the steep improvement of the performance of Deep Neural Networks (DNNs), their applications are expanding to the real world, such as autonomous driving and healthcare \cite{huang2020autonomous,lecun2015deep,miotto2018deep}.
+With the steep improvement of the performance of Deep Neural Networks (DNNs), their applications are expanding in the real world \cite{o17}.
 For real world application, it may be necessary to choose the best model among the candidates.
-Traditionally, the generalization performance which measures the objective score on the test dataset excluded in the training phase, is used to evaluate the models \cite{bishop:2006:PRML}.
+Traditionally, the generalization performance which measures the objective score on the test dataset excluded in the training phase, is used to evaluate the models \cite{o2}.
 However, it is non-trivial to evaluate DNNs based on this single metric.
 For example, if two networks with the same structure have the similar test accuracy, it is ambiguous which is better.
-Robustness against adversarial attacks, measure of the vulnerability, can be an alternative to evaluate DNNs \cite{goodfellow2014explaining,gu2014towards,huang2015learning,jakubovitz2018improving,szegedy2013intriguing,yuan2019adversarial,zhong2021understanding}.
+Robustness against adversarial attacks, measure of the vulnerability, can be an alternative to evaluate DNNs \cite{o9, o10, o12, o14, o26, o31, o32}.
 Adversarial attacks aim to induce model misprediction by perturbing the input with small magnitude.
 Most previous works were focused on the way to find adversarial samples by utilizing the model properties such as gradients with respect to the loss function.
 Given that the adversarial attack seeks to find the perturbation path on the model prediction surface over the input space, robustness can be expressed in terms of the geometry of the model.
 However, few studies have been performed to interpret the robustness with the concept of the geometric properties of DNNs.
-From a geometric viewpoint, the internal properties of DNNs are represented by the boundaries and the regions \cite{baughman2014neural}.
-It is shown that the DNNs with piece-wise linear activation layers are composed of many linear regions, and the maximal number of these regions is mathematically related to the expressivity of DNNs \cite{Montfar2014OnTN,xiong2020number}.
+From a geometric viewpoint, the internal properties of DNNs are represented by the boundaries and the regions.
+It is shown that the DNNs with piece-wise linear activation layers are composed of many linear regions, and the maximal number of these regions is mathematically related to the expressivity of DNNs \cite{o22, o28}.
 As these approaches only provide the upper bound for the expressivity with the same structured model, it does not explain how much information the model actually expresses.